-The useful lives of intangible assets are assessed as 3 years and the same shall be amortised on Straight line basis over its useful life.
+The useful lives of intangible assets are assessed as 3 years and 8 years for franchise & license agreements and the same shall be amortised on Straight line basis over its useful life.

-Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually either individually or at the cash generating unit level.
-The assessment of indefinite life is reviewed annually at the year end to determine whether the indefinite life continues to be supportable.
+Intangible assets with indefinite useful lives are not amortized, but are tested for impairment at each year end either individually or at the cash generating unit level.
+The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.